KiwiPlastic/RMB_Frankenboard/README.md

  - Rev Sw NO, COM
  - Mag Sw NO, COM

  - Android phone & app for configuration, else is on factory defaults.
 	NOTE: App does not work on iPhone.

+	NOTE2: Android phone does not need to be connected to a GSM network.
+Frankenboard uses the phones Blue Tooth for a connection.
+App can be downloaded to via local Wi-Fi connection.

 ## Getting Started
 On receiving your RMB-Frankenboard, the first thing to do BEFORE any soldering is started, is to confirm its operation.
 Do not remove aerial.